 Solution: Selective outsourcing can be a solution to fill gaps and keep plants operating at optimal performance.
 It is important to determine what skill sets are critical to keep in-house and what expertise can be sourced from third party suppliers.
 A further benefit of engaging external experts to fill knowledge gaps is the valuable experience and knowledge gained by a mine’s personnel in the process.

 3. Maintaining improvements under ever-changing conditions

 Problem: After reviewing and understanding your current setup as well as assessing staffing needs, a plant often can see a surge in performance as it implements improvements.
 It is difficult to sustain performance over time as changes are slowly introduced to the system.
 Feed inputs can begin to vary and staff turnover can create new gaps.
 Gradual change can throw off optimization efforts if they are not addressed.

-The Metso Process Optimization (PRO) team has many solutions that can help improve your flotation circuit through a holistic approach.
-Through a combination of consulting services, instrumentation and advanced process control, Metso has the tools to help you get the most out of your equipment.
-To learn more about Metso's Process Optimization Services, download the PRO brochure here.
+Metso's process optimization experts can help improve your flotation circuit by using a holistic approach.
+Through a combination of consulting services, instrumentation and advanced process controls, Metso has the tools and expertise to help you get the most out of your equipment.